About Us India and Uruguay

 2. The then Prime Minister of India Ms. Indira Gandhi visited Uruguay in 1968.
 The then Vice Presidents of Uruguay, Mr. Danilo Angel Astori Saragosa, and Dr. Hugo Fernandez Faingold visited India in 2011 and 1999 respectively.

 3. Ministerial level interactions and visits between the two countries have taken place from time to time.
-External Affairs Minister (EAM), Dr. S. Jaishankar, held a telephonic conversation with the then Uruguayan Foreign Minister Mr. Ernesto Talvi on 29 April 2020, and discussed issues on the bilateral agenda, as well as cooperation during and after the COVID-19 pandemic.
+Minister of Foreign Affairs, Omar Paganini met Minister of State, Mr. V. Murleedharan on the sidelines of G20 Foreign Ministers Meeting in Rio de Janeiro in Feb.
+2024.
+Uruguayan Education Minister Pablo da Silveira participated in the 1st edition of Voice of Global South Summit (VOGSS) held virtually in January 2023.
+Mr. Omar Paganini, Minister of Foreign Affairs participated in 2nd edition of VOGSS held virtually in November 2023.
+Earlier, External Affairs Minister (EAM), Dr. S. Jaishankar, had a telephonic conversation with the then Uruguayan Foreign Minister Mr. Ernesto Talvi on 29 April 2020 during Covid pandemic.
 Smt.
-Maneka Sanjay Gandhi, Minister of Women and Child Development visited Uruguay and called on the Vice President of Uruguay, Ms. Lucia Topolansky on 16 November 2017.
-Foreign Minister of Uruguay, Mr. Rodolfo Nin Novoa visited India in October 2015 with a commercial delegation to participate in the India-LAC Conclave and also met External Affairs Minister and Commerce and Industry Minister.
+Maneka Sanjay Gandhi, Minister of Women and Child Development visited Uruguay and called on Vice President of Uruguay, Ms. Lucia Topolansky on 16 November 2017.
+Foreign Minister of Uruguay, Mr. Rodolfo Nin Novoa visited India in October 2015 with a commercial delegation to participate in the India-LAC Conclave.

 4. A 10-member Parliamentary delegation led by Ministry of Parliamentary Affairs & Coal and Mines, Mr. Pralhad Joshi, visited Uruguay 14-17 June 2023.
+The delegation was received by Vice President & President of Senate Ms. Beatriz Argimón and President of Lower House of Parliament Mr. Sebastián Andújar.
+A Rajya Sabha delegation comprising four Members of Parliament participated in ‘2nd World Summit of Committees of Future’ in Montevideo on 25-27 September 2023.
 Earlier, a parliamentary delegation from India had visited Uruguay in 2012 and a Parliamentary delegation from Uruguay visited India in 2010.

 5. Foreign Office Consultations have been institutionalized between the two countries through an Agreement signed in 1999.
-The fifth round of FOCs was held in March 2023 in New Delhi for which Deputy Foreign Nicolás Albertoni visited India and also met Ministers of External Affairs and Commerce & Industry.
+The fifth round of FOCs was held in March 2023 in New Delhi for which Deputy Foreign Minister Nicolás Albertoni visited India.
+During the visit, he also participated in the Raisina Dialogue 2023 and had meeting with Ministers of External Affairs and Commerce & Industry.
+The fourth round of FOCs was held in November 2021 in Montevideo.

 Economic and Commercial Relations

-7. India-Uruguay commercial relationship has seen a gradual strengthening and diversification.
-During the year 2022, bilateral trade between the two countries was USD 360 million, with Indian exports at USD 265 million and Uruguayan exports at USD 95 million (Source: Datamyne).
+7. The bilateral trade has been on an upward trajectory in recent years with India having enjoyed the surplus traditionally.
+In 2023, bilateral trade stood at USD 545.38 million of which Indian exports constituted USD 401.63 million and imports from Uruguay were USD 143.75 (Source: DGCIS; In USD million).
 Plastics, petroleum oils, vehicles, auto-parts and organic chemicals are the main items of export from India to Uruguay.
 Timber, shorn wool, edible oils, iron & steel casings and tubes and inorganic chemicals are the main items of export from Uruguay to India.

-8. Tata Consultancy Services (TCS) has a software development centre and regional training centre in Montevideo that employs more than 3,000 employees including 530 Indians.
-This was the first Indian IT in Latin America, established in 2002.
-Another Indo-American company, Infogain, opened its delivery center in Montevideo, in April 2022, the first in the LAC region.
+8. Tata Consultancy Services (TCS) established its software development centre and regional training centre in Montevideo in 2002, the first ever in Latin America, which now employs more than 3,500 employees including about 600 Indians.
+Another Indo-American company, Infogain, opened its delivery center in Montevideo, in April 2022.

 Cultural Relations

-11. Yoga and meditation are popular in Uruguay.
+9. Yoga and meditation are popular in Uruguay.
 There are several hundred followers of Sai Baba, ISKCON, Art of Living, Brahma Kumaris and other Indian yoga and spiritual groups.
-All editions of International Yoga Day in the country have seen enthusiastic participation by Uruguayans in large numbers.
-Ambassador Dinesh Bhatia led the 09th IDY celebration on 18 June 2023, organized in association with Indian Cultural Association of Uruguay (ICAU) and AgNIY (Association of Yoga Institutes in Uruguay) which saw participation of more than 20 yoga schools and more than 1000 yoga enthusiasts.
-Earlier, the visited parliamentary delegation from India joined in the curtain raiser event of the IDY on 15 June.
+All editions of International Day of Yoga (IDY) in the country have seen enthusiastic participation by Uruguayans in large numbers.
+Ambassador Dinesh Bhatia led celebrations of 9th IDY on 15 and 18 June 2023, organized in association with Indian Cultural Association of Uruguay (ICAU) and AgNIY (Association of Yoga Institutes in Uruguay) respectively, which saw participation of more than 20 yoga schools and more than 1000 yoga enthusiasts.
+Mr. Prahlad Joshi, Minister of Parliamentary Affaris, Coal and Mines, along with the visiting parliamentary delegation joined the IDY event on 15 June.

 Technical and Development Co-operation

-16. India offers 5 ITEC scholarships to Uruguay every year.
-Five (5) diplomats from Uruguay have attended various editions of the Professional Course for Foreign Diplomats at the Sushma Swaraj Institute of Foreign Service in New Delhi.
-In 2022, 03 ITEC slots were utilized by Uruguay.
+13. India offers 5 ITEC scholarships to Uruguay every year.
+In 2022-23, 03 ITEC slots were utilized by Uruguay.
+Seven diplomats from Uruguay have attended various editions of the Professional Course for Foreign Diplomats at the Sushma Swaraj Institute of Foreign Service in New Delhi.
 A proposal to set up an India-Uruguay Centre for Excellence in Information Technology in Montevideo is under process.

 Indian Community

-17. There are approximately 950 Indians living in Uruguay, out of which roughly 900 are NRIs, most of whom are employees of TCS and reside in Montevideo.
+14. There are approximately 950 Indians living in Uruguay, of which roughly 900 are NRIs, most of whom are employees of TCS and their respective families, and reside in Montevideo.

 Useful links